Digital Minimalism

 App blocking supports digital minimalism by making distracting apps harder to open automatically while leaving genuinely useful phone functions available.

-Fella fits digital minimalism by blocking selected distracting apps all day and allowing one emergency 5-minute unlock per day for practical access.
+Fella fits digital minimalism by blocking selected distracting apps all day and allowing one 5-minute emergency unlock per session for practical access.

 Not exactly.
 Reducing screen time is a metric.
 Digital minimalism is a way to decide which digital tools deserve space in your life and which ones should be limited.